inception-labs/covid-vaccine-mena/README_Distribution.md

-## Distribution Files
+## Distribution File
- we would have information on the following files and where their data is gathered from: COVAX-distribution, OWID-vaccine-progress, Vaccine-accessibility, Vaccine-eligibility
+This file provides information on the vaccination distribution in the MENA region.
+The data is is gathered from: COVAX-distribution, OWID-vaccine-progress, Vaccine-accessibility, Vaccine-eligibility